Skip To Main Content

 Classroom Teachers

-Tier 3: 67% of 1st-5th grade general education students who score below the 30%tile on Fall Reading Fastbridge and Reading MAP assessments will receive Tier 3 reading intervention using Benchmark Phonics Instruction and LLI to build foundational skills and fill instructional gaps.
-Ongoing Reading Interventionist
+Tier 3: general education students who score below the 10%ile on Fall Reading Fastbridge or Reading iReady assessments will receive Tier 3 reading intervention using Benchmark Phonics Instruction or LLI to build foundational skills and fill instructional gaps.
+September and January Reading Interventionist

-Tier 1: Use Title 1 funds to increase parent involvement through Family Reading Night where families will receive books and a reading strategies handout to keep and utilize at home.
+Use Title 1 funds to increase parent involvement through Family Reading Night where families will receive books and a reading strategies handout to keep and utilize at home.
+Fall and Winter Reading Interventionist

 Student learning in Math